- Sew the cats in small-print cat fabrics or cat-print tone-on-tones.

 - Add an applique collar around the cat's neck.

-- Dress the cat up for a Christmas quilt by putting a bow or bells around its neck.
+- Dress the cat up for a Christmas quilt by putting a bow or bells around its neck (see the last page of the pattern for a 24" x 24" Christmas Cat wallhanging).

 - Make a realistic cat quilt block by using fabrics that resemble fur.